Experiment Development Containers (XDCs)

 • /home/$USER - All home directories of project members

-• /project - A shared project directory that all project members can access
+• /project/<project_name> - A shared project directory that all project members can access.
+Shared XDCs mount only the project they’re associated with.
+Personal XDCs mount all the user’s projects.

 Creating an XDC via the CLI